 A summary of the Company's contractual obligations is included in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2019.
-The Company's contractual obligations and other commercial commitments did not change materially between July 31, 2019 and October 31, 2019.
-The Company is unable to reasonably estimate the amount or timing of payments for the liability.
+The Company's contractual obligations and other commercial commitments did not change materially between July 31, 2019 and January 31, 2020, except for entry into the MidCap Credit Agreement noted above.

 From time to time, the Company agrees to indemnify its clients in the ordinary course of business.
 Typically, the Company agrees to indemnify its clients for losses caused by the Company.
-As of October 31, 2019, the Company had no material liabilities with respect to these arrangements.
+As of January 31, 2020, the Company had no material liabilities with respect to these arrangements.